Veronica and Lars Bane Foundation CIO

 • Childbirth and women's health initiatives

-• Medical organizations working in conflict zones
+• Medical organisations working in conflict zones

 • Reconstructive surgery programs for children